Continue reading on DataGuidance with:

 8.2.
 Right to access

-Pursuant to Article 38 of the Law, data subjects have a right to access and they can obtain the following from the data controller:
+Pursuant to Article 38 of the Law, data subjects have a right to access allowing them to obtain the following from the data controller:

-- information allowing for data subjects to be aware of and the possibility to contest the processing;
+• information allowing for data subjects to be aware of the processing taking place and the possibility of contesting such processing;

 8.3.
 Right to rectification